dirtman/ibapi/doc/ibapi.md

 ibapi is a command for adding, reading, updating and deleting basic DNS records as well as for managing other Infoblox-specific objects via the Infoblox WAPI.
-Currently supported object types are the DNS records A, Alias, CNAME, MX, TXT and PTR;
+Currently supported object types are the DNS records A, AAAA, Alias, CNAME, MX, TXT and PTR;
 the Infoblox-specific object types zoneauth, fixedaddress, grid and host;
 and the special type "url", which allows you to manipulate any type of Infoblox object.